Zero Trust Strategy

 Are you interested in implementing Zero Trust within your organization?

 Where we use Zero Trust as a strategy, we use the Kipling method as a tactic:

 “IT security looks a lot like water management”

-All of the dikes are not of equal height.
+None of the dikes are of equal height.
 In determining the height, the local risk was taken into account.
 In fact, a risk analysis has been prepared for all parts of our country and measures have been taken based on that analysis.
 If a dike breaches, the damage will remain limited to that one part.

 – Lieuwe Jan Koning, CTO of ON2IT